cdklabs/cdk-nag/API.md

 ## struct NagLoggerNotApplicableData  <a id="cdk-nag-nagloggernotapplicabledata"></a>

-Data for onNotApplicable method of an I.
+Data for onNotApplicable method of an INagLogger.